Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 ### 1.2 Test Monitoring and Control
 As an approach in the monitoring and control process, we were guided by the **Agile Scrum** methodology

-- Product Backlog – prioritizarea testarii in functie de cerinte
+- Product Backlog – prioritization of testing according to requirements
 - Sprint – prioritization of testing according to requirements
 - Daily Scrum – a one-on-one session with the mentor for a few minutes in which we discussed the tests performed, if there are any impediments and what is next in the testing
 - Sprint Planning Meeting – a short planning session of the following tasks